British logistics in the Siegfried Line campaign: Supplies

 During the German Ardennes offensive, the American depots ceased accepting shipments from Antwerp, as they were threatened by the German advance and might have to relocate at short notice, but the ships continued to arrive.
 With no depots in the Antwerp area, American stores piled up on the quays.
 By Christmas, railway traffic had come to a standstill, with trains held up as far back as Paris and Le Havre.
 An emergency administrative area was created around Lille, where American traffic would not interfere with the British line of communications.
 The German offensive also raised fears for Brussels' water supply, which would have fallen into German hands had they reached the Meuse between Huy and Dinant.
 The German Ardennes offensive prompted a request from the US Communications Zone on 26 December for an emergency delivery of 351 Sherman tanks to the US 12th Army Group.
 These were drawn from the depots and the radios replaced with US patterns.
 Tank transporters were used to move 217 tanks, with the other 134 despatched by rail.
-The US forces were also loaned 106 25-pounders, 78 artillery trailers and 30 6-pounder anti-tank guns, along with stocks of ammunition.
+The US forces were also loaned a hundred and six 25-pounders, 78 artillery trailers and thirty 6-pounder anti-tank guns, along with stocks of ammunition.